Testing enterprising potential

 A person with a high need for autonomy has the following qualities:

-• Strong self-expression, feeling the need to do what they want to do in their way, rather than work on other people’s initiatives;
+• A strong self-expression, feeling the need to do what they want to do in their way, rather than work on other people’s initiatives

-• Individualism, being able to stand alone even when pressurised by people and groups;
+• A distinctive individualism, being able to stand alone even when pressurised by people and groups

-• Opinionated, and having to say what they think about issues;
+• Opinionated with strong opinions, having to say what they think about issues

-• Determination, being strong willed and stubborn about their interests.
+• Determination, being strong willed and stubborn about pursuing their interests.

 Creative Tendancy